jonatan-petursson/parasomnia/README.md

 # Parasomnia

 Parasomnia is an _unofficial_ virtual copy of the [Mezzz controller by Sleepy Circuits](https://sleepycircuits.com/mezzz).
 Mezzz is the companion hardware unit to the vidOS video synthesizer, which runs as an app on iOS, iPad or MacOS.
 Using Parasomnia, you can control vidOS using a mouse and keyboard, or map a MIDI controller to any of its many (many) parameters.
-The goal of the project is to replicate as much of the hardware functionality as possible, and keep it up to date as the VidOS app evolves.
+The goal of the project is to replicate as much of the hardware functionality as possible, and keep it up to date as the vidOS app evolves.
 Currently Parasomnia is compatible(ish) with the 1.4 version of vidOS.

 # Requirements